Jessika Ponchet: 2017: WTA 125 debut

-2018–2019: Grand Slam debut
+2018–2019: Major debut

-She made her Grand Slam singles main draw debut at the Australian Open, after receiving a wildcard, but she lost in the first round to third seed Garbiñe Muguruza.
+She made her major main-draw debut in singles at the Australian Open, after receiving a wildcard, but she lost in the first round to third seed Garbiñe Muguruza.
 Prior to the Australian Open, Ponchet had in her entire career played in the singles main-draw event of just one tournament that was at a higher level than the ITF Women's Circuit (the 2017 Open de Limoges) and had never even faced a player ranked in the top 100 of the WTA singles rankings.

 Ponchet made her French Open debut, after receiving a wildcard for the singles main draw, where she lost in the first round to the unseeded Lucie Šafářová, in straight sets.

 At the 2019 Australian Open, Ponchet reached the singles main draw where she lost in the first round to 19th-seeded Caroline Garcia, after winning all her three qualifying matches without dropping a set.

 On 9 April 2019, in her first-round match at the $25k tournament in Sunderland, Ponchet was leading Tara Moore 6–0, 5–0 and had a match point to achieve a double bagel, but Moore staged a comeback to win 0–6, 7–6, 6–3.